Ancient Volcano with Panoramic Views

 The peak’s tilted summit, which gives it an almost teardrop appearance, is a ubiquitous feature of the skyline as far south as Byron Bay.
 Captain Cook named the peak Mount Warning in 1770.
 Visible from the ocean, the peak warned mariners of the treacherous offshore reefs along this stretch of coastline.

 Its Aboriginal name, Wollumbin, was added in 2009.
 This Bundjalung word gives a sense of how this peak dominates the surrounding landscape, meaning ‘fighting chief of the mountains’.
-When you stand at the summit with Byron Bay’s nature stretching out beneath you, it’s hard to disagree with this powerful name.
+It’s easy to see why this name was given as the mountain stands like a warrior.

 Breath-taking Scenery at Every Turn